madewhere/madewhere.co/content/_index.md

 pitfalls; just because some products from a particular brand fill these requirements it does not mean _all_ do, and companies change their practices all the time.
-Nor are any of the above bullets particularly well defined—and certainly their definitions can be debated—but hopefully the contents provide a reasonable starting point for you to make your own decisions on these matters.
+Nor are any of the above bullets particularly well defined—and certainly their definitions and merits can be debated—but hopefully the contents provide a reasonable starting point for you to make your own decisions on these matters.

 This sites contributions come from volunteers, and anyone may contribute to this site by following the [Contribution Guide][].